krystal-framework/krystal.framework/README.md

 You can simply download and extract the archive into the root of your server.
 Composer-based installation will be added soon.
 As for API usage, you can refer to the documentation

+I was trying to build a framework to be as simple as possible.
+In fact, you don't need to configure almost anything!
+Even `.htaccess` with Apache.
+To start building a modular application, you would simply add routes and respond to their matches in controllers.